Stability of elastoviscoplastic plane Couette flow: Numerical methodology

 \section{Numerical methodology}

 In the pseudo-spectral method, the eigenfunctions for each dynamic field are expanded into a series of the Chebyshev polynomials as

-where ${\cal T}_n(r)$ are Chebyshev polynomials of degree $n$, and $N$ is the highest degree of the polynomial in the series expansion or, equivalently, the number of collocation points.
-The series coefficients $a_n$ are the unknown constants.
-The generalised eigenvalue problem is constructed in the form
+where ${\cal T}_n(y)$ are Chebyshev polynomials of degree $n$, $b_n$ are series coefficients, and $N$ is the highest degree of the polynomial in the series expansion or, equivalently, the number of collocation points.
+Upon substitution of the above series expansion in \eqref{eq:linearised-PCF} and \eqref{bcs} results in an eigenvalue problem of the form

-where $\mathbf{A}$ and $\mathbf{B}$ are the discretised matrices and $\mathbf{e}$ is the vector of $a_n$.
+where $\mathbf{A}$ and $\mathbf{B}$ are the discretised matrices and $\mathbf{e}$ is the vector of $b_n$.

 The details of the discretisation procedure and construction of the matrices can be found in \cite{trefethen-2000} and \cite{schmid-henningson-2001}.
 We use the \emph{eig} MATLAB routine to solve the eigenvalue problem~(\ref{geneig}).
 To filter out the spurious modes from the genuine, numerically computed spectrum of the problem, the latter is determined for $N$ and $N+2$ collocation points, and the eigenvalues are compared with a priori specified tolerance $10^{-5}$.
-The genuine eigenvalues are verified by increasing the number of collocation points by $25$ and monitoring the variation of the obtained eigenvalues.
-Whenever the eigenvalue does not change up to a prescribed precision, e.g., to the fifth significant digit, the same number of collocation points is used to determine the eigenspectrum.
-Note that as the Weissenberg number $W$ or wavenumber $k$ increases, the number of collocation points required to capture the most unstable eigenvalue also increases.
-The above-described numerical methodology has been previously utilised to solve similar problems by \cite{Patne-Shankar-2020,patne-2024}.

-To validate the present numerical methodology, we compare the eigenvalues predicted by \cite{deguchi-nagata-2011,liu-liu-2012} for the SCF of a Newtonian fluid in table~\ref{table:validation}.
-The present problem reduces to their problem for $W=0$ and $B=0$.
-Table~\ref{table:validation} shows an excellent agreement between the present numerical methodology and previous studies for the least stable eigenvalue, thereby validating the numerical methodology utilised in the present study.
+As mentioned in Sec.~\ref{sec:Introduction}, the PCF of a UCM fluid exhibits two discrete, stable GL modes in the creeping-flow limit.
+Following \cite{gorodtsov-leonov-1967}, these modes can be analytically calculated as follows.
+To remove the yield stress effect, substitute $B=0$ in equations \eqref{eq:linearised-PCF}.
+After some algebraic manipulation the resulting equations reduce to \citep{gorodtsov-leonov-1967}